Awards and Scholarships

 2. E-mail your essay to your honors director or coordinator.
 S/he will then forward it to the HTCC Scholarship Committee along with her/his approval of your nomination.

 The Director of UC Irvine's Undergraduate Research Opportunities Program offer awards to HTCC presenters each year.
 To be considered for these awards, you must have already applied to UC Irvine for next fall, and intend on enrolling if you are accepted.
-Then, submit a 400-word abstract on your project or presentation to your honors director by March 1.
+Then, submit a 400-word abstract on your project or presentation to your honors director/coordinator by his, her, or their campus-specific deadline.
 Please put "Consideration for UCI Grant" at the top of your abstract.

 Cash awards for first, second, and third place winners in three divisions: the Arts and Humanities, the Social Sciences, and STEM.
 These will be awarded at the UCI Community Colleges Honors Research Conference.